Kozea/WeasyPrint/docs/api.rst

 -------------

 Everything described here is considered “public”: this is what you can rely on.
-We will try to maintain backward-compatibility, although there is no hard promise until version 1.0.
+We will try to maintain backward-compatibility, although there is no hard promise (that's why we only release major versions).

-Anything else should not be used outside of WeasyPrint itself: we reserve the right to change it or remove it at any point.
-Use it at your own risk, or have dependency to a specific WeasyPrint version in your ``setup.py`` or ``requirements.txt`` file.
+Anything else should not be used outside of WeasyPrint itself.
+We reserve the right to change it or remove it at any point.
+Use it at your own risk, or have dependency to a specific WeasyPrint version.

 .. _command-line-api: